alfeupanzobena/alfeupanzobena/README.md

 # Hi there 👋🏾

-**`I'm Alfeu Panzo Bena, a Software Engineer 👨🏾‍💻`**
+**`I'm Alfeu Panzo Bena 👨🏾‍💻`**

-I'm a Mobile Developer with 4 years of experience, having worked at four different companies.
+A Software Engineer with 4 years of experience, having worked at four different companies.
 I'm 24 years old and based in Luanda, Angola.
 Passionate about technology, I thrive on creating impactful and innovative solutions..

 ---